rewgs/open-stage-control-ts/resources/docs/docs/custom-module/custom-module.md

     },

     unload: function(){
-        // this will be executed when the custom module is reloaded },
+        // this will be executed before the custom module is reloaded
+        // it is called for all modules, including other loaded modules },

 }